The Nevada Advantage

 What is the difference between a “Directed Trust” and a “Delegated Trust?”

-A delegated trust allows the trustee to delegate the investment management to a third-party advisor.
+A delegated trust allows the trustee to delegate the investment management to a third-party financial professional.
 The trustee still has the ultimate fiduciary responsibility to monitor and oversee the investments, therefore the trustee will typically charge an asset based fee that will most likely be higher than that of a directed trust arrangement.
 Premier Trust serves as trustee of irrevocable delegated trusts and by doing so the trust situs can be moved to Nevada, which will allow the client to benefit from the “Nevada Advantage.”
-Most notably Nevada does not have a state income tax, so having a Nevada sitused trustee will allow the trust to avoid paying income taxes at the state level.
+Most notably Nevada does not have a state income tax, so having a Nevada sitused trustee will allow the trusts to avoid paying income taxes at the state level.

 Speak with a Human